How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

-For other types of cages, secure them to the ground with stakes, or wire pins.
+For other cages, secure them to the ground with stakes or wire pins.

 Once the tomato plant begins to fill the tomato cage, you will need to direct the branches on which way to grow.

-It would be best if you had tomato cages ready to put with your tomatoes when you set them out.
+Have the tomato cages ready to add when you set your tomato plants out.
 By doing so, the roots will grow around the part you have stuck in the ground.